 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

-In our homeschool, we often pull out the board games.
-Games are a great way for kids to practice what they’ve been learning and test out new skills.
+In our homeschool, we often learn through board games.
+They’re an excellent way for kids to practice what they’ve been learning and try out new skills.

 You can find board games for nearly any subject area, including writing and language arts.
-If you’re looking for some fun ways to practice these skills, you’ll want to give these games a try.
+So if you’re looking for fun ways to practice these skills, the writing board games for kids below might be a great fit.

-For each of the writing games for kids below, I share a quick synopsis of the game, plus tips on how to use it to really help your child develop their writing skills.
+For each, I share a quick synopsis of the game, plus tips on how to use it to help your child develop their writing skills.
 You’ll even find some creative ways to play.

-With these tips, you can pull out the game and let your child play solo – practicing key skills while you get some work done.
+With these tips, you can pull out the game and let your child play solo – practicing critical skills while you get some work done.

 1. Rory’s Story Cubes

-Creative story telling is an important aspect of writing.
-You need to be able to think through your story, and use your imagination to make things happen.
+Creative storytelling is an essential aspect of writing.
+You need to be able to think through your story and use your imagination to make things happen.
 Rory’s Story Cubes is a great game to help your children in this area.

-If you purchase the version listed above, you get three different Rory’s Story Cubes sets.
-It’s a fun way to add some variety and mix things up a bit.
-But, feel free to just pick out one to start with.
+You get three different Rory’s Story Cubes sets if you purchase the version listed above.
+It’s a fun way to add variety and mix things up.
+But feel free to pick out one to start with.

 How to Play

-This game doesn’t really have many rules per say.
+This game doesn’t have many rules per se.
 On your turn, you roll the dice.
 Then, you use the pictures as inspiration to tell a story.

-You can play on your own, or take turns telling stories with others.
+You can play independently, or take turns telling stories with others.
 You could even interrupt each other and take over the story.
-It’s pretty open ended, which is an amazing way for kids to play.
+It’s pretty open-ended, which is a fantastic way for kids to play.

-While you play, you might change the images to fit your story.
+While playing, you can change the images to fit your story.
 For instance, there’s one with a flame on it.
 That could be a campfire.
 Or, it could be a dragon’s fiery breath.
 Wherever your imagination leads, there the dice go.

 What They’re Learning

-As your children play this game, they’re really working hard on their creative story telling.
-They’re learning how to take random items and insert them naturally into their stories.
+As your children play this game, they’re really working hard on their creative storytelling.
+They’re learning how to take random items and insert them naturally into their tales.

 At first, some of the stories will seem very forced.
 But, as they practice, they’ll get better.
 You can really help them by playing together.
 Model good storytelling for them, so they can see some possibilities.